webroo/dummy-json/README.md

 * `format` Formatting string (optional, default is `xxx-xxx-xxxx`)

 Generates a random phone number in the format `xxx-xxx-xxxx`, for example "123-456-7890".
-To use an different format pass a string to the `format` parameter containing a series of lowercase `x` characters for each random integer.
+To use a different format pass a string to the `format` parameter containing a series of lowercase "x" characters for each random integer.

 ```js
 // Generate a random phone number in the default format